-Read on for insight on how to navigate this situation in an interview, as well as prep work you can do in advance to ensure that being laid off doesn't diminish your employability.
+Learn how to navigate this situation in an interview, and how to prepare in advance to ensure that being laid off does not diminish your employability.

-Interviewers will often ask questions to determine the reasons for any time when you weren't employed.
+Interviewers will often ask questions to determine the reasons for any length of time that you were not employed.
 You will need to assure the interviewer that you were performing at a high level and that your discharge was not in any way a result of your productivity.

 Show How You Added Value